Update: Growing Travel Nursing Demand in New York

 The New York area has been the most affected by COVID-19 in the United States.
 Already crippled under the weight of patients who need care from COVID-19, the governor sounded the alarm on March 24th that the peak infection rate is still about two weeks away.
 That means that as bad as NY is, it’s going to get even worse.

 And that means that the need for travel nurses in the New York area is at a critical level.

-Why New York Needs Nurses Right Now
+Why Travel Nurse Demand In New York Is Growing Right Now

 As of Wednesday, NYC infection rates had surpassed 15,000 and officials admitted that efforts to contain the virus simply had come too late.
 Right now, infection rates are doubling every three days, a number that places the need for hospital beds at double what the state actually has available.

 “We’re not slowing it — and it is accelerating on its own,” NY Governor Andrew Cuomo said in a press conference.
 “We’re not looking at a freight train.
 We’re looking at a bullet train because the numbers are going up that quickly.”